 - The feedback period on proposed traffic changes (resolutions) for this project was 26 September to 16 October 2017.

 - Councillors approved a proposal to make the footpath a shared path on 23 November 2017.

-Read the Traffic Resolution Report that went out for consultation, and the feedback below.
+Read the Traffic Resolution Report that went out for consultation.